HMGrunthos/umock-c/devdoc/umock_c_lib_requirements_with_ids.md

 int umock_c_init_with_lock_factory(ON_UMOCK_C_ERROR on_umock_c_error, UMOCK_C_LOCK_FACTORY_CREATE_LOCK_FUNC lock_factory_create_lock, void* lock_factory_create_lock_params);
 ```

-There are scenarios where mocking is done in multi threaded environments.
+There are scenarios where mocked calls are made in multi threaded environments.

 For these cases `umock_c` shall expose an initialization function that allows passing a lock factory to `umock_c`.